nervosnetwork/ckb/rpc/README.md

 ### Type `TransactionPoint`

-Reference to a cell by trnasction hash and output index, as well as in which block this transaction is committed.
+Reference to a cell by transaction hash and output index, as well as in which block this transaction is committed.

 #### Fields

-`TransactionPoint` is a JSON object with following fields.
+`TransactionPoint` is a JSON object with the following fields.

 *   `block_number`: [`BlockNumber`](#type-blocknumber) - In which block the transaction creating the cell is committed.

 *   `tx_hash`: [`H256`](#type-h256) - In which transaction this cell is an output.

 *   `index`: [`Uint64`](#type-uint64) - The index of this cell in the transaction.
-Based on the context, this is either input index or output index.
+Based on the context, this is either an input index or an output index.

 ### Type `TransactionProof`